-DHA reacts with the outermost layer of the skin and produces the tan.
+DHA reacts with the outermost layer of the skin and produces a tan.

 This active ingredient reacts with the skin on your body, and of course, will also react with the skin on your face.

-So you can definitely get a tan if you cover your face with self tanner.
+So you can definitely get a tan if you cover your face with a self-tanner.

 However, if you’d really like to tan your face, it is best to use a self-tanner specifically formulated for the face.
 That’s because the skin on the face can be much sensitive than the skin on your body.

 No one is stopping you from using that self-tanner you just used for your body because there are some that can be used for both the face and body.